2i-Git/career-changers-site/README.md

 yarn install
 ```

+You may need to install/uninstall sass depending on what version of node you are running. see [this](https://www.npmjs.com/package/node-sass) for more details about what version of node-sass to install.
 You'll likely get some error messages but don't worry about them too much for now.
 Try running the app locally using:
 ```
 gatsby develop